astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-beer-classification.md

 4. **Model Selection**: Define initial model families (e.g. "logistic regression"), outline a model selection scheme, develop evaluation pipelines, and select model family.
 5. **Final Model Tuning & Output Analysis**: Fit the final model on the full dataset, analyze overall performance, evaluate feature performance, and deep-dive misses.

-A more detailed process walkthrough can be found in the last section of this post.
+**Note** - A more detailed process walkthrough can be found in the last section of this post.

 ## Outcome